Masamichi Yabuki: Yabuki vs. Shiro II

 On November 15, 2021, representatives of Kenshiro Teraji and Masamichi Yabuki held a press conference to announce that they’d agreed to a rematch, which would be held sometime in spring of 2022.
 The rematch for the WBC title was officially announced on January 24, 2022.
 It took place at the City Gym in Kyoto, Japan, on March 19, 2022.
 Yabuki lost the fight by a third-round knockout.

 Post title reign

 Yabuki faced the undefeated Thanongsak Simsri on September 10, 2022 in what was promoted as a world title prelude.
 He won the fight by a seventh-round technical knockout.
 Yabuki knocked his opponent down twice prior to the stoppage, in the second and sixth rounds.
 During the in-ring post-fight speech, Yabuki revealed that he had injured his pelvis in the third round.
 He also announced that he was considering moving up to fight for a title at flyweight The fight was held at a catchweight of 50 kilograms.

 Yabuki faced Ronald Chacon on January 28, 2023.
 He won the fight by an eleventh-round technical knockout.

+IBF light-flyweight champion

+Yabuki vs. Nontshinga

+Yabuki stopped IBF light-flyweight champion Sivenathi Nontshinga in the ninth round at Aichi Sky Expo in Tokoname, Japan, on 12 October 2024 to become a two-time world champion.

+IBF Flyweight champion

+Yabuki vs. Ayala

+Yabuki challenged IBF flyweight champion Ángel Ayala at Aichi Sky Expo in Tokoname, Japan, on 29 March 2025.
+He became a two-weight world champion when he won the fight via technical knockout in the 12th round.

+Yabuki vs. Alvarado

+Again at Aichi Sky Expo in Tokoname, Yabuki made a successful first defense of his title by knocking out Felix Alvarado in the 12th round on 27 December 2025.

+Yabuki vs. Calixto

+Yabuki made the second defense of his IBF flyweight title against Rene Calixto at Aichi Sky Expo in Tokoname, Japan on 6 June 2026.
+He won by unanimous decision.